-As a teacher, you will interact with children and help to shape their futures.
-You can be a part of developing their lives in areas such as eating healthy, developing in their families, and improving their homes.
+As a teacher, you will interact with middle and high school students and help to shape their futures.
+You will be a part of developing students' lives in areas such as eating healthy, developing in their families, and improving their homes.

-Graduates teach courses in nutrition, parenting, childcare, fashion merchandising, and interior design.
+FACS Education majors have multiple teaching offers in the State of Georgia after graduation.
+Placement is 100%.
+FACS Education graduates teach courses in nutrition, parenting, childcare, fashion merchandising, and interior design.
 Graduates are also employed as educators by government entities, business and industry, or community based non-profits.

 Culinary.
 Introduce students to the wide variety of careers in the food service industry.
 Work with local food service establishments to arrange internships ensuring graduates have the skills they need to launch an exciting career in culinary arts.

 Family Financial Planning.
-Prepare students to pursue a rewarding career helping consumers to make the most of limited financial resources in jobs such as community educator, credit counselor, wealth manager, or Certified Financial Planner®.
+Prepare students to pursue a rewarding career helping consumers to make the most of their financial resources in jobs such as community educator, credit counselor, wealth manager, or Certified Financial Planner®.

 Interiors, Fashion, & Textiles.
 Inspire students to pursue a career in industries including the manufacture of textiles and apparel, residential interior design, and everything in between.